AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: The Programmer Executor

 \subsection{Tool-Augmented Method: Key Idea}

 Figure~\ref{fig:tool_augmented_method} provides an overview of our \emph{tool-augmented} method for physical plan generation and execution.
-Given a table $T$ and a set $O=\{o_1, \ldots, o_{|O|}\}$ of high-level operations, the method \emph{iteratively} generates and executes low-level code for each individual operation $o_i \in O$, thus generating a sequence of intermediate tables $T_1$ (\ie the input $T$), $T_2$, \ldots $T_{|O|+1}$.

-Specifically, in the $i$-th iteration, given a high-level operation $o_i$ (\eg~\term{Augment}) and an intermediate table $T_i$, the method generates low-level code and executes it to produce an updated table $T_{i+1}$ through the following two steps.
+Given a table $T$ and a set $O=\{o_1, \ldots, o_{|O|}\}$ of logical operations, the method \emph{iteratively} generates and executes physical executable code for each individual operation $o_i \in O$, thus generating a sequence of intermediate tables $T_1$ (\ie the input $T$), $T_2$, \ldots $T_{|O|+1}$.
+Specifically, in the $i$-th iteration, given a high-level operation $o_i$ (\eg~\term{Derive}) and an intermediate table $T_i$, the method generates physical code and executes it to produce an updated table $T_{i+1}$ through the following two steps.

-\stitle{Function Selection and Argument Inference.} The method first prompts the LLM to select a specific function from a function pool $\mathcal{F}$ corresponding to the operation type (e.g., $F_{\tt Aug}$) and infer the arguments (\eg regular expression) for the selected function.
+\stitle{Function Selection and Argument Inference.} The method first prompts the LLM to select a specific function from a function pool $\mathcal{F}$ corresponding to the operation type (e.g., $F_{\tt Der}$) and infer the arguments (\eg regular expression) for the selected function.

-For instance, given the \term{Augment} operation over table $T_i$ shown in Figure~\ref{fig:tool_augmented_method}, the LLM selects a function from the pool $\mathcal{F}_{\tt Aug}$ designed specifically for \term{Augment}, obtaining an \term{extract} function with two arguments: \term{column} and \term{func}.
+For instance, given the \term{Derive} operation over table $T_i$ shown in Figure~\ref{fig:tool_augmented_method}, the LLM selects a function from the pool $\mathcal{F}_{\tt Der}$ designed specifically for \term{Derive}, obtaining an \term{extract} function with two arguments: \term{column} and \term{func}.
 The LLM then generates preliminary code for these arguments, assigning \term{Cyclist} to the \term{column} argument and generating a lambda function with a specific regular expression for argument \term{func}.

-Note that, in addition to selecting functions from the corresponding pool, our method may also prompt the LLM to write specific code for an operation if no existing function is suitable to meet the operation's requirements.
+\revise{ Note that, in addition to selecting functions from the corresponding pool, our method may also prompt the LLM to write specific code for an operation (denoted as $\mathtt{CustomCode}$) if no existing function is suitable to meet the operation's requirements. }

 \stitle{Code Execution and Debugging.} Given the function generated in the previous step, the \textsc{Executor} agent then applies the function over table $T_i$. {If any bugs occur during execution, it captures and summarizes error messages and returns to corresponding \textsc{Programmer} agent.} For instance, as shown in Figure~\ref{fig:tool_augmented_method}, the first lambda function for the argument \term{func} only extracts countries based on parentheses, which may produce incorrect results for the value ``Dav.ITA'', as it is formatted differently from other values.
 In this case, based on the execution results, the \textsc{Executor} agent {records the error log and examines relevant data to summarize reasons, which will be passed to the corresponding \textsc{Programmer} to modify the code.} After {the execution and debugging process,} the method produces a new intermediate table $T_{i+1}$ and proceeds to the next operation, $o_{i+1}$, \ie a \term{Normalize} operation in Figure~\ref{fig:tool_augmented_method}.